JayHoltslander/Create-new-MAMP-site/README.md

 # Create-new-MAMP-site
 A bash shell script to create new sites easily within MAMP.

+## What it does (automatically)
+1. Prompts you for a site url.
+2. Downloads the latest version of Wordpress from Wordpress.org to a folder named after your site's url within MAMP's htdocs folder
+3. Unzips the downloaded file
+4. Moves the files to their proper place
+5. Deletes the downloaded zip and leftovers
+6. Opens the default browser to the new Wordpress site's Setup screen (MAMP must be running!)
+7. Opens Chrome which opens to MAMP's phpMyAdmin for Database creation (MAMP must be running!)

 ## Installation
 1. The file **new-wp.sh** needs to be placed in your Mac's ``usr/local/bin`` folder so that it can be run from any folder you may be in.
 That folder is a system folder and will be invisible within Finder by default.
 To make hidden system folders and files visible you will need to...
 (Instructions go here)